Apple A10

-The Apple A10 Fusion is a 64-bit ARM-based system on a chip (SoC), designed by Apple Inc. and manufactured by TSMC.
-It first appeared in the iPhone 7 and 7 Plus which were introduced on September 7, 2016, and is used in the sixth generation iPad, seventh generation iPad, and seventh generation iPod Touch.
+The Apple A10 Fusion is a 64-bit ARM-based system on a chip (SoC) designed by Apple Inc., part of the Apple silicon series, and manufactured by TSMC.
+It first appeared in the iPhone 7 and 7 Plus which were introduced on September 7, 2016, and is also used in the seventh generation iPod Touch and the sixth and seventh generation iPad.
 The A10 is the first Apple-designed quad-core SoC, with two high-performance cores and two energy-efficient cores.
 Apple states that it has 40% greater CPU performance and 50% greater graphics performance compared to its predecessor, the Apple A9.
 The Apple T2 chip is based on the A10.
-On May 10, 2022, the iPod Touch 7th generation was discontinued, ending production of A10 Fusion chips.
-The latest software updates for the iPhone 7 & 7 Plus including the iPod Touch 7th generation variants systems using this chip are iOS 15.7.3, released on December 13, 2022 as they were discontinued with the release of iOS 16 in 2022, while updates for the iPad (6th & 7th generation) variants systems using this chip are still supported.
+On May 10, 2022, the 7th generation iPod Touch was discontinued, ending production of A10 Fusion chips.
+The latest software updates for the iPhone 7 & 7 Plus including the iPod Touch 7th generation variants systems using this chip are iOS 15.8.5, released on March 31, 2025, as they were discontinued with the release of iOS 16 in 2022.